 The goals for the EPS metric are set as a target based on the approved current year EPS budget with a plus/minus 5% range to maximum and threshold, respectively, from the target value.
-The Compensation Committee set the 2021 EPS target equivalent to our budgeted 2021 EPS of \$2.33, and agreed that a 5% range from the approved budget to the threshold and a 5% range from the approved budget to the maximum are reasonable stretch goals considering, among other things, the ongoing COVID-19 pandemic.
+The Compensation Committee set the 2022 EPS target equivalent to our budgeted 2022 EPS of \$2.56, and agreed that a 5% range from the approved budget to the threshold and a 5% range from the approved budget to the maximum are reasonable stretch goals considering, among other things, the economic uncertainty in early 2022.
 The Committee also agreed that the plus/minus 5% range provided good symmetry in the goals for this metric.